 Read-only teams

-permission can send messages in read-only teams.
+Only users with the Post_ReadOnly permission can send messages in read-only teams.
 Others can view content and, if allowed, react to messages.

-To allow reactions, go to Team Info → Edit → Advanced Settings, enable Read-only, and then turn on Allow Reacting, which appears once the read-only option is active.
+Turn on Allow Reacting, which appears once the read-only option is active.

 Broadcast teams

-Users cannot react to messages.
+Users can’t react to messages

 Once set to broadcast, a team cannot be reverted to read-only mode.